 The solicitation of proxies involves securities of an issuer located in Canada and is being effected in accordance with the corporate laws of Canada and securities laws of the provinces of Canada.
 The proxy solicitation rules under the United States Securities Exchange Act of 1934, as amended, are not applicable to the Corporation or this solicitation, and this solicitation has been prepared in accordance with the disclosure requirements of the securities laws of the provinces of Canada.
-Shareholders should be aware that disclosure requirements under the securities laws of the provinces of Canada differ from the disclosure requirements under United States securities laws.
+Shareholders should be aware that disclosure requirements under the securities laws of the provinces of Canada differ from the disclosure requirements under the securities laws.

 The enforcement by Shareholders of civil liabilities under United States federal securities laws may be affected adversely by the fact that the Corporation is incorporated under the Business Corporation Act (Ontario), as amended, certain of its directors and its executive officers are residents of Canada and countries other than the United States, and all of the assets of the Corporation and a substantial portion of the assets of such persons are located outside the United States.
-Shareholders may not be able to sue a foreign company or its officers or directors in a foreign court for violations of United States federal securities laws.
-It may be difficult to compel a foreign company and its officers and directors to subject themselves to a judgment by a United States court.
+Shareholders may not be able to sue a foreign company or its officers or directors in a foreign company and its officers and directors to subject themselves to a judgment by a United States court.